DarlingtonProgramming/FTC-DarBots-Rover-Ruckus/README.md

 |4100|Advanced to State Tournament|Yes|

 ## Library Status

 The Darlington Shared Library is maintained by David Cao, a member of the previous `5100` team.
 He has now turned his back and started working for the `4100` team since `5100` did not advance and their coach does not want to do 2 teams in the state tournament.
-This library is currently undergoing a reconstruction, and the new one will be the 4th iteration of this library
+This library is currently the 4th iteration, and the documentations can be found in [DarBots-Shared-Doc](https://github.com/DarlingtonProgramming/DarBots-Shared-Doc) Repository of this organization

+## Questions

+Please submit an issue.

 ## This Repository